Rum Rebellion: Bligh's appointment as governor

-William Bligh succeeded Philip Gidley King as the fourth Governor of New South Wales in 1805, having been offered the position by Sir Joseph Banks.
-A naval officer, Bligh was well known for his overthrow in the mutiny on the Bounty.
+William Bligh succeeded Philip Gidley King.
+Bligh was well known for his overthrow in the mutiny on the Bounty.
 It is likely that he was deliberately selected by the British government because of his reputation as a "hard man" and was expected to have a good chance of reining in the maverick New South Wales Corps; something that his predecessors had not been able to do.
 Bligh left for Sydney with his daughter, Mary Putland, and her husband, Lieutenant John Putland, while Bligh's wife remained in England.

 Even before his arrival, Bligh's style of governance led to problems with his subordinates.
 The Admiralty gave command of the storeship HMS Porpoise and the convoy to the lower-ranked Captain Joseph Short, while Bligh took command of a transport ship.
 This led to quarrels which eventually resulted in Captain Short firing across Bligh's bow in an attempt to force Bligh to obey his signals.
 When this failed, Short tried to give an order to Lieutenant Putland to stand by to fire on Bligh's ship.
 Bligh boarded Porpoise and seized control of the convoy.

-When they arrived in Sydney, Bligh, backed up by statements from two of Short's officers, had Short stripped of the captaincy of Porpoise – which he gave to his son-in-law – cancelled the 600 acre land grant Short had been promised as payment for the voyage and shipped him back to England for court-martial, at which Short was acquitted.
+When they arrived in Sydney, Bligh, backed up by statements from two of Short's officers, had Short stripped of the captaincy of Porpoise – which he gave to his son-in-law, cancelled the 600 acre land grant Short had been promised as payment for the voyage, and shipped him back to England for court-martial.
+Short was acquitted.
 The president of the court, Sir Isaac Coffin, wrote to the Admiralty and made several serious accusations against Bligh, including that he had influenced the officers to testify against Short.
 Bligh's wife obtained a statement from one of the officers denying this, and Banks and other supporters of Bligh lobbied successfully against his recall as governor.